tweag/cooked-validators/doc/IMPORTS.md

 `NoImplicitPrelude` language extension, no prefix should be used.
 Instead, functions coming from the usual prelude should be prefixed `Haskell` in those modules instead.

+## Names of qualifed modules unrelated to Cardano

+`cooked-validators` uses optics in various places of the codebase.
+These optics come from the package `Optics.Core` and are used unqualified in the code.
+Some of our dependencies however use optics coming from the `lens` or `microlens` packages.
+When using those, we should make very clear that they do not come from our default optics library, and thus prefix them with `Lens` or `Microlens` respectively.

 ## Preferred import locations rules